Jayden-Revelpulle/Employee-Information-Management-System/README.md

 ## Notes
 - This program uses a linked list to store employee data.
-- Upon running the program, 4 employees will automatically be loaded into the linked list
 - Employee empId is generated based on a specific formula.
 - The program prompts users to input data using the command line to perform operations on the employee data.
 - The program provides an interactive menu-driven command-line interface.